cyberytti/SQuill/README.md

 # SQuill
-SQuill is open first framework to write professional level articles using modern LLMs in few seconds.
+SQuill is open first tool to write professional level articles using modern LLMs in few seconds.